 How Do Solar Batteries Work?

-Batteries for energy storage are typically made of lead-acid or lithium-ion.
-When selecting the best battery for your solar system, it’s important to understand the difference between what is a deep cycle battery vs. flooded lead-acid, sealed lead-acid, and lithium batteries before making your selection.
-Here are some of the difference between lead-acid vs. lithium-ion batteries:
+Batteries for energy storage are typically made of lead acid or lithium-ion.
+When selecting the best battery for your solar system, it’s important to understand the difference between what a deep cycle battery vs. flooded lead acid, sealed lead acid, and lithium batteries is before making your selection.
+Here are some of the differences between lead-acid vs. lithium-ion batteries:

 Flooded lead-acid batteries are ideal for people who prefer to be hands-on with their system.
 They’re the most affordable option but require occasional upkeep to work properly.

 These batteries need regular maintenance.
 The plates of every cell in the battery must be submerged in water to function properly (which is why they are called “flooded” batteries).
 You’ll need to add water every 1 to 3 months to keep the plates submerged.
 It’s smart to check on them once a month.

 Sealed Lead-Acid Batteries

 If you are unable to perform regular check-ups, the best battery for your solar panels is the sealed lead-acid battery with these advantages: